As Trump administration confronts migrant crisis, detention centers are clearing out

 It means that a number of the soft-sided facilities here in Texas, which were packed during the summer, are now sparsely populated by comparison.

 Migrants mill around in holding areas, watching movies on big-screen TVs and playing soccer in the vast empty spaces.
-At a facility in Donna, Texas, which new Acting Department of Homeland Security Secretary Chad Wolf toured last week, accompanied by Fox News, there were storage units with piles of clothes, food, drinks and snacks piled high for migrants brought to the center.
+At a facility in Donna, Texas, which new Acting Homeland Security Secretary Chad Wolf toured last week, accompanied by Fox News, there were storage units with piles of clothes, food, drinks and snacks piled high for migrants brought to the center.

 Rio Grande Valley Sector Chief Rodolfo Karisch told Fox News at the facility that the difference from the summer is dramatic.
 While agents had been apprehending 12,000 migrants per week in the sector at one point, now that rate is about 2,000 per week.